Cryolophosaurus: Description

 Cryolophosaurus was a large, well-built theropod, one of the largest of its time.
 The holotype specimen is estimated to have reached 6–7 m long and weighed 350–465 kg.
-In 2016 Molina-Pérez and Larramendi gave a larger estimation of 7.7 meters (25.3 ft) and 780 kg (1,720 lb).
 Some researchers noted that the holotype individual probably represents a sub-adult, so adults could have been larger.
 Despite having slender proportions, Cryolophosaurus is one of the largest known Early Jurassic theropods.
+The larger adults are estimated at 8 m (26 ft) in length.

 The holotype FMNH PR1821 is the only fully described specimen of Cryolophosaurus.
 The specimen consists of an incomplete skull and mandibles, lacking most of the front half; nine maxillary teeth; a fragmentary sixth cervical centrum; cervical vertebrae 7–10; several posterior cervical ribs; several anterior dorsal vertebrae; most mid and posterior dorsal vertebrae; several dorsal ribs; the fifth sacral vertebrae; three chevrons; many partial and complete caudal vertebrae and centra; two partial humeri; a proximal radius; a proximal ulna; a partial ilium; a proximal pubis; both ischia, but only one distal; two incomplete femora; the distal end of a tibia; the distal end of a fibula, and the astragalus and calcaneum.
 In 2013, new material of Cryolophosaurus was unearthed in Antarctica.
 The description of this material has not yet been published in a non-abstract form.